3 Helpful / 3 Not

 1 Helpful / 7 Not

 Cons: Very hard to navigate on back nine, with a tough uphill walk that's not really fun.
-Couldn't find hole 18 tee, but the basket has a breathtaking view of Lake Charlevoix.
-Supposedly missing some baskets.
+Hole 18 tee is hard to find, but the basket has a breathtaking view of Lake Charlevoix.
+Iffy tee pads and signage.

 1 of 8 people found this review helpful.

 Pros: the front half of the course has a little more variety than the back 9 with holes alternating between nice fields with good but avoidable obstacles to wooded shots with narrow shot passages. if you want a very nice short course play the first 9 and then take a short walk back to your car.

 if you continue on to the back 9 the rest of the course winds up the back side of an old local ski hill. the trail continues on a steady incline from hole to hole. where the front 9 is more congested with smaller diameter trees the back is much more wooded with larger trees. although the fairways are narrow disc loss is not a large worry as there is little ground cover other than some leaves. once you reach the top of the course you are treated to a wonderful view of the southern end of town and the lake. there are two large decks built so that you can relax on a bench and watch a beautiful sunset. then walk down a set of stairs and your back to the parking lot and your car.